 1. Lack of training

-By introducing them to the mission and the values of the company, new arrivals can adopt company wide practices quicker.
-When a company implements a successful on boarding program, they experience 54 percent greater productivity and 50 percent greater retention.
+By introducing them to the mission and the values of the company, new arrivals can adopt company-wide practices faster.
+Did you know that when a company implements a successful on-boarding program, they experience 54 percent greater productivity and 50 percent greater retention?

 2. Ineffective leadership